How to Track Time: Tools, Tips, and Templates That Save Hours

 After your tiring day, bring a pen and paper and write down the six most important tasks for tomorrow.

-Then prioritize from the most important to less important tasks.
-This is called the Ivy Lee method and this was so helpful for me.
+Then prioritize from the most important to the least important tasks.
+This is called the Ivy Lee method, and this was so helpful for me.

 Not Reviewing Regularly